brunocaramelo/task-dashboard/README.md

 3 - Enter the application's home directory and run the following commands:

-    0 - docker compose up compiler;

     1 - docker compose up (to see the logs on stdout);

-    ### Description of steps (in case of problems)

-    1 - for the images to be stored and executed and upload the instances

-        (NOTE) - due to composer's delay in bringing up the dependencies, there are 3 alternatives,

-            1 - RUN sudo docker compose up; without being a daemon the first time, so that you can check the progress of the installation of dependencies.

-            2 - Wait 20 minutes or so for the command to be executed, to avoid autoloading for example.

-    2 - for the framework to generate and apply the mapping for the database (SQL), which can be PostGres or SQLITE.

-    3 - for the framework to apply changes to the database data, in the case of inserting a first user.

-    4 - generation of a hash key for use by the system as a validation key.

-    5 - for the framework to run the test suite.
-        - Feature tests
-        - Unit tests
-    - docker compose up unit-tests

 ## Post Installation